COVID-19 Information for Audiology Australia Members

 PERSONAL PROTECTIVE EQUIPMENT (PPE)

-These and other publications on PPE can be found in the collection of COVID-19 resources for health professionals on the Department of Health website here.
+Other guidance on PPE for healthcare workers can be found in the collection of COVID-19 resources for health professionals on the Department of Health website here.

 The Federal Department of Health has released a video outlinining the use of personal protective equipment in allied health.
 You can view the video here.